 - Keynote: EfficienSea2, a successful transnational eNavigation project by Dr. Christopher Saarnak (Senior Adviser, Business Intelligence and Development, Danish Maritime Authority)

-- Keynote by Dr. Harilaos N. Psaraftis (Professor, Department of Technology, Management and Economics, Technical University of Denmark)
+- Keynote: The path to 2050 – some random thoughts by Dr. Harilaos N. Psaraftis (Professor, Department of Technology, Management and Economics, Technical University of Denmark)

 - Panel discussion: Navigating towards 2030.
 How to take the digital route to environmentally and economically sustainable maritime industry? moderated by Dr. René Taudal Poulsen (Associate Professor, Copenhagen Business School – Department of Strategy and Innovation)